 Some people also opt for bubbles instead of confetti, which can work nicely, especially as it doesn’t create any mess, you can do it anywhere.
 I’ve shot weddings where they blow bubbles for the exit march at the end, but I would recommend setting up the bubbles for afterwards as again, wind can have an effect on the bubbles and as they’re transparent, they’re harder to see in the shot.

 A lot of people do it immediately after the ceremony, but you don’t have to.
-This was taken in early evening with close friends and family and I had time to get studio lights together to light it properly, this really helped bring out the colours!
+This was taken in early evening with close friends and family and I had time to get studio lights together to light it properly, this really helped bring out the colours from some confetti cannons!